ukayani/auth0-deploy/README.md

 In order to allow the API calls to the management API to succeed you must:

-- Create a client which has grants for the appropriate scopes
+- Create a client which has grants for the appropriate scopes (see: [Auth0 Deploy Cli](https://github.com/auth0/auth0-deploy-cli#to-create-client-by-hand))
     - Specify `--client-id` and `--client-secret` via cli
     - Specify Auth0 Domain for the account via `--auth0-domain`